60 Summer Dates That Are Anything but Boring, from Stargazing to Oyster Shucking

 Date night hits different when it comes after a long workday.
 Pick a nice rooftop bar, get the drinks flowing and completely unwind with your person.

 Save this one for an extra scorching day and remember to keep the Lysol and sanitizer wipes on deck.

 23. Have a culture date

-A trip to the museum never hurts.
+A trip to the museum is a summer staple.